paulgovan/AutoDeskR/README.md

 P: I can't create bucket "mybucket".
 S: Try a unique bucket name.

+P: I was able to create a bucket and upload a file, but I can't translate the file.
+S: Each task requires different scopes.
+Make sure to have the "data:read data:write" scopes in order to translate a file.

 # Acknowledgements
 Many thanks to the developers at [AutoDesk](https://github.com/Developer-Autodesk) for providing this great set of tools and for the support needed to learn and implement these APIs.